EmilianoBruni/knex-schema-inspector/README.md

 Utility for extracting information about existing DB schema

-This library currently supports Postgres, MySQL, MS SQL, SQLite, and OracleDB.
+This library currently supports CockroachDB, Postgres, MySQL, MS SQL, SQLite, and OracleDB.
 We aim to have support for the same databases as the main knex project.

 ## Installation